inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 !!! info

-    The `resourcetypes` vocabulary was also subject to another cleanup operation upstream, better aligning the `publication-thesis` entry with DataCite.
+    The `resourcetypes` vocabulary was also subject to another cleanup operation upstream that removed an entry from it.
-    Following this operation requires further steps.

-    More information about this can be found in the [section about aligning "thesis" and "dissertation" resource types](#align-thesis-and-dissertation-resource-types) below.
+    The commands above only add or update entries.
+Steps to follow to replicate this removal in your instance can be found in the [section about aligning "thesis" and "dissertation" resource types](#align-thesis-and-dissertation-resource-types) below.

 ## Update your configuration or infrastructure